markpsycho/hide_ur_sins/README.md

 > python3 encrypt.py encrypted_sin d password* decrypted_sin

-passwrod* would be same as  passphrase used while encrypting the file
+password* would be same as  passphrase used while encrypting the file

 above cammand will decrypt file named "encrypted_sin"  into file named "decrypted_sin" .